nickmalleson/footfall/MelbourneAnalysis/README.md

 * ScrapingWeatherData.ipynb

 ### <ins> 5.
 ProcessCensusData </ins>
-Load the raw Australian census data files and create a clean file that has associated census data for each sensor.
+Load the raw Australian census data files and create a clean file that has, for each of the three census years (2011, 2016, 2021), the values of some census data for each SA1 region.

 ### <ins> 6.
 PrepareDataForModelling </ins>
 Join cleaned datasets together to get footfall data alongside the predictor variables.